-Rule Change: Open
+Rule Change: Completed

-On 08 August 2022, the AEMC received a rule change request from the Victorian Minister for Energy, Environment and Climate Action to amend Part 19 of the NGR, which covers the Victorian DWGM.
+On 8 August 2022, the AEMC received a rule change request from the Victorian Minister for Energy, Environment and Climate Action to amend Part 19 of the NGR, which covers the Victorian DWGM.

 Treatment as an urgent rule change request

 The Commission considered that this rule change request was a request for an urgent rule and therefore has decided to use the expedited rule change process.

 Objections to using the expedited rule change process

 Under section 304(3) of the National Gas Law (NGL), the AEMC must not make a rule in accordance with the expedited process if the AEMC receives a written request not to do so, and the reasons set out in the request are not, in its opinion, misconceived or lacking in substance.